Babur: As Timurid ruler of Fergana

-Babur as the young Emir of Fergana, joining forces with Sultan Mahmud Mirza in 1497 near Samarqand.
+Babur as the young Emir of Fergana, joining forces with Sultan Ali Mirza in 1497 near Samarqand.
 Painted c.
 1589 (Baburnama).

-In 1494, eleven-year-old Babur became the Timurid ruler of Fergana, in present-day Uzbekistan, after his father Umar Sheikh Mirza died "while tending pigeons in an ill-constructed dovecote that toppled into the ravine below the palace".
+In 1494, eleven-year-old Babur became the Timurid ruler of Fergana, in present-day Uzbekistan, after his father, Umar Sheikh Mirza, died "while tending pigeons in an ill-constructed dovecote that toppled into the ravine below the palace".
 During this time, two of his uncles from the neighbouring kingdoms, who were hostile to his father, and a group of nobles who wanted his younger brother Jahangir to be the ruler, threatened his succession to the throne.
 His uncles were relentless in their attempts to dislodge him from this position as well as from many of his other territorial possessions to come.
 Babur was able to secure his throne mainly because of help from his maternal grandmother, Aisan Daulat Begum, although there was also some luck involved.

+Most territories around his kingdom were ruled by his relatives, who were descendants of either Timur or Genghis Khan, and were constantly in conflict.
+At that time, rival princes were fighting over the city of Samarkand to the west, which was ruled by his paternal cousin.
+Babur had a great ambition to capture the city.

+Coinage of Babur as Sultan of Ferghana, struck during his occupation of Samarkand in 1497-1498 (AH 903).
+It is a coin of the Timurid sultan Husayn Baiqara, countermarked with the Persian legend adl Sultan Zahir al-Din Muhammad Bahadur in a leaf-shaped punch.